ericanastas/dynalist-to-obsidian/readme.md

 # Dynalist to Obsidian

-This script downloads the folders and documents in an [dynalist.io](https://dynalist.io/) into folder structure of markdown files compatible with [obsidian.md](https://obsidian.md/).
+This script downloads the folders and documents in [dynalist.io](https://dynalist.io/) into a local folder structure of markdown files compatible with [obsidian.md](https://obsidian.md/).

 ## Setup

-1. Clone/Download this script from GitHub
+1. Clone or download this script from GitHub
 2. If you don't already have it, install [NodeJS](https://nodejs.org/en/). (v14.7.1 was used durring development of this script)
 5. Run `npm install` to install required packages.